riconaranjo/iOS-Curriculum/Workshop 3/Workshop 3.md

 `// todo: add image of figma homepage`

-_I recommend creating an account so you can save your progress, but it is not necessary, including not for this workshop._

-Create a new document by pressing **Use Online** or create a new account with the **Log In** button.
-If you create a new account create a new file using the **Create File** button.

-### Creating a Figma File

-The first thing we want to do is to change our canvas size to **1024 x 1024** as this is the App Store icon size, which is the largest size we will need.
-We will use this design and scale it down for the other app icon sizes.

-Click on the **Pages** tab in the upper-left-hand-corner and the bottom change the **Page Settings** to **1024 px** for both the width and height; changing one should change the other by default since they are linked.
-You can unlink them with the button in between the two numbers.

-You will probably want to zoom out to see the entire canvas area.
-You can find the zoom level on the bottom right.
+This workshop is not on how to use Figma, or how to use design tools, we won't be going into too much detail about how to use it.

+If you don't already have an account create a new one by pressing the **Sign Up** button.
+Once you have completed this, go to this [link](https://www.figma.com/file/HUboUyk2DsD1u3JYPHPMo7/iPhone-App-Icon-Template) where I have set up a template file that will let you create and design your own app icon.

-`// todo: add image of blank canvas with 1024 size`
+`// todo: add image of figma app icon template`

-Select the **Layers** tab.
-We're going to add a background to our canvas.
-Add a rectangle to the canvas by pressing the **Rectangle** button.
-You can ensure it is a square by holding the <kbd>shift</kbd> key.

-Move one of the corners to the canvas corner, and it should snap into place.
-Extend the background to cover the entirety of the canvas either by dragging the opposite corner of the rectangle across the canvas or by changing it's dimensions to 1024.
+In this file you can see the full sized version of your app icon (1024px x 1024px) along side the 180px, 120px, and 80px sizes to compare how your app will look when scaled down.

+The template app icon is composed of a square background and an icon modified and download from Flaticon.
+These can be found in the **App-Icon** layer (_technically a frame_).
+Double click the layer to expand it.

+**Copy this file to your drafts, as you cannot directly modify the template.**

+`// todo: verify these instructions are correct`

+_It is also configured to export all the app icon sizes you'll need for iPhone plus the versions for Spotlight search._

 ### Changing the Background Colour

+To change our app icon **background colour**, select the square inside the **App-Icon** layer named **Background**.
+You can change the colour by putting in a new hex colour code in the  **Fill** field.

+`// todo: add image of Fill colour field in figma`

-Select your rectangle.
-Now let's change it's colour to one on our colour scheme.
-Try out different colours and think about how our icon will look on top of it.
-You can go back and change the icon colour if you think another colour would work better.
+Try out different colours and shades from your colour scheme and think about how our icon will look on top of it.
+You can also go back and change the icon colour on Flaticon, if you think another colour would work better.

-I will be using my app background colour (#465775) as my icon background colour, but I could have used my secondary colour, or used the secondary colour for my icon and used my primary as the app icon background.
+I will be using a light shade of my app background colour (#67758E) as my icon background colour, but I could have used my secondary colour instead.
+I could have also used the secondary colour for my icon and used my primary as the app icon background.
 Try different combinations and see what works best.

-Click on the coloured box under **Background** and enter the desired colour hex code.

-`// todo: add image of changing colour in figma`

 ### Adding Images

 Now it's time to add the icon we downloaded from Flaticon.
-Press the **Upload Image** button — _it looks like a cloud with an arrow going through it_.
+Press the options button at the top left corner — _it looks like a stack of three horizontal lines_ — and search for **Place Image**.
+This will bring up a file selection window.

+Alternately, use the shortcut <kbd>cmd</kbd> + <kbd>shift</kbd> + <kbd>k</kbd>.
 Upload your icon.

-You can increase it's size to something like **768 x 768** so it fills up 3/4 of the canvas (aesthetically pleasing).
+Click and drag your mouse to add your image.
+You can change it's size manually to something like **668 x 668** so it fills up 2/3 of the area (aesthetically pleasing).

 _Now how do we centre our icon, so it's perfectly in the centre?_

-Figma allows us to place our icon in the very centre by using the **Snapping & Grid** options in the top right.
-Select **Grid** from the drop down menu.

-`// todo: add image of grid option`

-Now when you move around your icon you should see guidelines and you should be able to snap it right into the centre.
+If you move the uploaded image you will see that it snaps into place with guidelines at the centre of the frame.

+`// todo: add image of finished app icon here`

+Modified icon used in design was created by [Freepik](https://www.flaticon.com/authors/freepik), licensed by [CC 3.0 BY](http://creativecommons.org/licenses/by/3.0/).

 ### Scaled App Icons